briatran021094/ds-algorithms-projects/postfix/README.md

 # Postfix Expression Evaluator (C++)

-This project is a C++ program that evaluates **postfix (Reverse Polish Notation)** arithmetic expressions using the Standard Template Library (STL) `stack` class.
+This project is a C++ program that evaluates **postfix** arithmetic expressions using the Standard Template Library (STL) `stack` class.
 It is designed as a command-line tool for practicing stack-based evaluation and exploring expression parsing in a structured, modular codebase.

 ## Features